gentoo-mirror/SarahMiaOverlay/README.md

 **Budgie**

+Budgie is the default desktop of Solus Operating System, written from scratch.
+Besides a more modern design, Budgie can emulate the look and feel of the GNOME 2 desktop.

 This overlay contains both the budgie-desktop, extras and applets for budgie desktop.
 Everything that is needed to run budgie-desktop budgie-extras add a lot of applets and helper applications.

-For more information about budgie you can visit: https://
+For more information about budgie you can visit: https://github.com/solus-project/budgie-desktop/blob/master/README.md

 After merging budgie-extras please start the Window Shuffler, some applets will require this (hotconers mostly).
 This can be done with the provided Window Shuffler application in your applications list/menu.
 You can set additional options there as well.
 The config for the new window preview from budgie-extras (for alt-tab) is in the Previews Control in your applications list/menu.
 You can set additional options there as well.